-To keep packages smaller, Layers allow to isolate features that are commonly used by two or more functions.
+To keep packages smaller, Layers allow isolating features that are commonly used by two or more functions.
 Instead of deploying the same code multiple times, the Layer is deployed only once.
 The Lambda platform will make sure it’s loaded with the functions that depend on it.

 Simplifies management and deployment of the main function

-Since these large dependencies rarely change, packaging them as Layers and deploying only once will relief from having to deploy every time the main function changes.
+Since these large dependencies rarely change, packaging them as Layers and deploying only once will save you from having to deploy every time the main function changes.

 Having Layers isolating features in single places also makes it easier to manage code.
 Whenever a feature needs to change, only one Layer has to be updated.
-Its consumers may also choose to upgrade when it best suits.
+Its consumers may also choose to upgrade when it best suits them.

 Getting Started with Layers

 AWS Lambda allows each function to have up to five Layers.
-There is no limit into how many times the same Layer can be reused across different functions.
+There is no limit to how many times the same Layer can be reused across different functions.